 Sections~\ref{sec:disc}--\ref{sec:matching} are devoted to the proof of Theorem~\ref{thm:genfun}.
+Appendix~\ref{sec:appendix}, contributed by Don Zagier, features an alternative proof for the even, $\GC_+$, case of Theorem~\ref{thm:genfun}, which relies on Theorem~1.1 of \cite{chan2019s_n}.
 In Sections~\ref{sec:disc}--\ref{sec:genfunset}, we develop the necessary enumerative combinatorial tools to capture the value of the Euler characteristics.
 The methods of these sections are closely related to techniques used by Vogtmann and the author in \cite{MR4638715}.
 Section~\ref{sec:partition} will introduce quantum field theory-inspired \emph{partition functions} to define fully analytic generating functions for the graph complex Euler characteristics $\chi(\GC_\pm^g)$.
 Families of specific integrals will define these partition functions.
 The technology is inspired by Getzler and Kapranov's work on modular operads \cite{getzler1998modular}.
 Here, however, we avoid using operads and construct explicitly \emph{convergent} families of integrals suitable for manipulation via analytic tools.
 In Section~\ref{sec:variabletrafo}, we use this additional flexibility to manipulate the partition functions and simplify them via a variable transformation.
-Eventually, in Section~\ref{sec:matching}, we can evaluate these simplified integrals due to a relation to the asymptotic expansion of the $\Gamma$ function and prove Theorem~\ref{thm:genfun}.
+Eventually, in Section~\ref{sec:matching}, we can evaluate these simplified integrals by relating them to the asymptotic expansion of the $\Gamma$ function and prove Theorem~\ref{thm:genfun}.